For users and small teams who want recurring backups

 3. Pick a schedule — daily, weekly, or continuous.

-5. Let the schedule run.
+4. Let the schedule run.
 Each run only moves what changed since the last one.

 Each run compares the source against the last successful backup and copies only what’s new or changed.
 The first run moves everything.
-Every run after that moves a fraction of it — fast, predictable, and cheap to store.
+Every run after that moves a fraction — fast, predictable, and cheap to store.

 A report after every run